Construction Company 2025 Agenda for ConFeX KSA Details

 In conversation with:

-Ismail Azam, Head of Construction Technology and Applications, NEOM
+Ismail Azam, Former Head of Construction Technology and Applications, NEOM

 Naser AlAbeedi, Digital Transformation Director, Rua Al Madinah